one-terraform/aws-k8s-cluster/README.md

 * we can use -auto-approve to auto confirm the yes step (though not recommended)
 > `terraform apply`

-### When finished, all that is left to do is to tear down the work area
+### When finished, all that is left to do is to tear down the work area WHEN WORK COMPLETED

 * we can use -auto-approve as well to auto confirm the yes step
 > `terraform destroy`